If I Ever Fall in Love

-"If I Ever Fall in Love" is the debut single by American R&B-soul quartet Shai, released in 1992 from their debut album of the same name.
-It reached number two on the US Billboard Hot 100 in 1992 and peaked at number one on the Billboard R&B chart.
+"If I Ever Fall in Love" is a song by American R&B-soul quartet Shai.
+It was released as their debut single in September 1992 from their debut album, ...If I Ever Fall in Love (1992).
+The song, both written and produced by Carl "Groove" Martin, reached number two on the US Billboard Hot 100 in 1992 and peaked at number one on the Billboard Hot R&B Singles chart.
 It spent eight weeks at number two on the Hot 100, which at the time was the second-most number of weeks that a song held the position without topping the chart, behind Foreigner's "Waiting for a Girl Like You".
 The song was also their only top-40 hit in the UK, peaking at number 36.

+Critical reception

+Paul Lester from Melody Maker declared "If I Ever Fall in Love" as "a kind of doo wop teen-love weepathon" in the mould of Boyz II Men's "End of the Road".